freenas/freenas-docs/userguide/system.rst

 * **Activate:** only appears on entries which are not currently set to :guilabel:`Active`.
 Changes the selected entry to the default boot entry on next boot.
-Its status changes to :guilabel:`On Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`On Reboot, Now` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.
+The status changes to :guilabel:`On Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`On Reboot, Now` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.